davidbarone/parser/README.md

 # parser
 Simple C# lexer and parser

-This is a top-down brute-force parse with backtracking which will parse context free grammars.
+This is a top-down brute-force parser with backtracking which will parse context free grammars.
 It is a very simplistic parser and intended for simple DSLs.
-The parser takes a input and can provide the following services:
+The parser takes an input and can provide the following services:
-(a) lexically analyse the string into a series of tokens (b) parse the tokens into an abstract syntax tree, or (c) Process the abstract syntax tree, to execute the input in some way.
+- lexically analyse the input into a series of tokens (tokenising)
+- parse the tokens into an abstract syntax tree (parsing), or
+- Process the abstract syntax tree, to execute the input in some way.

 The parser requires a grammar to be specified.
-This grammar can be specified in a 'EBNF-Like' fashion, or through a special 'ProductionRule' class.
-A dynamic visitor class is provided to allow developers to implement logic to process the AST.
-There is no pre-processing step rq
+This grammar can be specified in a 'EBNF-like' fashion, or through a special 'ProductionRule' class.
+A visitor class is provided to allow developers to implement logic to process the AST.

 ## Grammar
 A grammar is used to define the language for the parser.
 This grammar can be created in 2 ways:
-(a) Creating an enumeration of ProductionRule objects (b) Creating a grammar vaguely similar to BNF/EBNF
+- Creating an enumeration of ProductionRule objects
+- Creating a grammar vaguely similar to BNF/EBNF

 ### Using Production Rules for Grammar
 A grammar looks something like this: